ASD-Blueprint/desktop.gov.au/patterns/avd.md

 --- | --- | ---
 Profile Management Version | FSLogix Apps 2.9.7838.44263 | The latest version at the time of writing.
 The latest version should be assessed and utilised where appropriate.
 This agent is installed within the Azure marketplace image.
 The latest version available at time of deployment should be utilised.
 Profile Container | Enabled | FSLogix will be used to manage profiles for the solution.
+Office Container | Enabled (optional) | The Office container stores just the Microsoft Office portion of the profile and is utilised to spread storage load over various storage locations.<br />Note, Microsoft Office data is stored in the profile container when the Office container is not utilised, this can simplify the deployment.
+See [Profile Container vs. Office Container](https://docs.microsoft.com/en-us/fslogix/manage-profile-content-cncpt).
 Cloud Cache | Not configured | VHDLocations will be used in preference of Cloud Cache (CCDLocations) in this pattern due to the resilience and performance using NetApp Files or Azure files seen when appropriately configured for the size of the user base. <br />Agencies are encouraged to test CCDLocations if resilience and availability is a problem.
 Profile Container Logging | Enabled (All logs enabled) | Logging is to be enabled for FSLogix.
 Enable Search Roaming | Disabled | FSLogix search functionality is not compatible with Server 2019, Windows 10 multi-session and should be disabled, and subsequent multi-session operating systems with enhanced native search capabilities.